Clem's Baseball home

 BEEN THERE: I paid a brief visit in February 2021, walking through "The Battery" plaza beyond right field.

 The Braves struggled for much of the year in their new home, but led by slugger Freddie Freeman, they showed improvement toward the end, finishing in third place in the NL East Division.
 Since then, they have claimed first place honors for four straight seasons: 2018, 2019, 2020, and 2021.
 In January 2020, SunTrust Park was renamed "Truist Park," following the merger of SunTrust Bank and BB&T Bank which resulted in the creation of "Truist Bank."
 (See Stadium names chronology.)
-On April 2, 2021, in response to a restrictive voting law passed by the Georgia legislature, MLB Commissioner Rob Manfred announced that the All Star Game will not be played at Truist Park, as had been previously planned.
-Atlanta (in the broader metropolitan sense) got a measure of revenge in the fall, as the Braves won the National League pennant for the first time since 1999 and, after beating the Houston Astros, their first World Series title since 1995.
+On April 2, 2021, in response to a restrictive voting law passed by the Georgia legislature, MLB Commissioner Rob Manfred announced that the All Star Game would not be played at Truist Park that year, as had been previously planned.
+Atlanta (in the broader metropolitan sense) got a measure of revenge in the fall, as the Braves won the National League pennant for the first time since 1999 and, after beating the Houston Astros, won their first World Series title since 1995.
+In 2025 the "Midsummer Classic" was played at Truist Park at last.

 FAN TIP: Alex Peneton, Mike Zurawski